tylertrimble/viswaternet/README.rst

 Getting Started
 ---------------
-To get started, import both VisWaterNet and matplotlib.pyplot:
+To get started, import the VisWaterNet package:

 .. code:: python

     import viswaternet as vis
-    import matplotlib.pyplot as plt

 Next, initialize a VisWaterNet model.
 For example purposes, we use the CTown network from `Ostfeld (2016)`_ included in the Examples folder: